+The Amended 2010 Plan increases the number of shares of common stock reserved for issuance under said plan by 1,400,000 from 4,850,000, thereby increasing the total number of shares reserved for issuance to 6,250,000.
 In addition to the above, we are asking stockholders to approve the Amended 2010 Plan to satisfy the stockholder approval requirements of Section 162(m).

 In general, Section 162(m) places a limit on the deductibility for federal income tax purposes of the compensation paid to our Chief Executive Officer or any of our three other most highly compensated executive officers (other than our Chief Financial Officer).
 Under Section 162(m), compensation paid to such persons in excess of \$1 million in a taxable year generally is not deductible.
 However, compensation that qualifies as "performance-based" under Section 162(m) does not count against the \$1 million deduction limitation.
 One of the requirements of "performance-based" compensation for purposes of Section 162(m) is that the material terms of the plan under which compensation may be paid be disclosed to and approved by our public stockholders.
 For purposes of Section 162(m), the material terms include (a) the employees eligible to receive compensation, (b) a description of the business criteria on which the performance goals may be based and (c) the maximum amount of compensation that can be paid to an employee under the performance goals.
-Each of these aspects of the 2010 Plan, as proposed to be amended and restated, is discussed below, and stockholder approval of this Proposal No. 2 will be deemed to constitute approval of the material terms of the Amended 2010 Plan for purposes of the stockholder approval requirements of Section 162(m).
+Each of these aspects of the 2010 Plan is discussed below.